btwonion/telekinesis/README.md

 ## Can I use the functionality without the enchantment?

 Yes, in the [config](#Configuration) you can change the `needEnchantment` option to `false`.
-If you want to only apply this functionality while sneaking, you can also enable `needSneak`
+If you want to only apply this functionality while sneaking, you can also enable `needSneak`.

 ## Where can I find the enchantment?

-You can trade the enchantment with villagers, enchant it in an enchanting table, or you can find it in treasures enchanting on tools.
+You can trade the enchantment with villagers, enchant it in an enchanting table, or you can find it in treasures enchanted on tools.

 ## Configuration